Learn more about provisional drivers car insurance and read our tips to keeping the insurance costs down

 Paying a professional driving instructor for regular lessons cuts out the need for insurance, as the lesson fees cover the cost of them being insured on your behalf.

-This does mean that the cost of getting professional lessons can add up quickly, with many instructors charging between £22 to £35 per hour.
+This does mean that the cost of getting professional lessons can add up quickly, with many instructors charging between £22 and £35 per hour.

 There is also the risk that if you don’t keep up your driving lessons regularly, you’ll fall behind in some of the things you’ve learnt.
 And you don’t want to start paying again to catch up with what you already learnt in the past.

-Provisional driving licence holders can only get behind the wheel at 17 and accompanied by an over 21 full licence holder of over three years
+Provisional driving licence holders can only get behind the wheel at 17 and accompanied by a full licence holder of over three years aged 21 or over

 For paid lessons to work, it’s best to plan a few months in advance where you know you’ll be available to take all of your lessons.